 We could share this document with all new hires, so they’re clear on which tools we use, and we’d have it as a reference guide if ever in doubt.
 Also, it’s honestly irresponsible of us to try to keep upwards of 60 different tools in our brains, with no “backup”.
 Backup, in this case, is just as necessary as it is for us to backup the websites we care for.

 Where We Started

 We’ve gone through a lot of trial and error when it comes to tools.
-We attempted to move from Jira to Asana for project management, and ended up with both!
+We attempted to move from Jira to Asana for project management and ended up back in Jira!
 We recently switched from using Buffer and a spreadsheet to power our editorial process to Loomly for scheduling social media posts.
 And we officially left Jira Service Desk for Front for support requests.